-The length of the racket should be taken into consideration.
-Most rackets are between 68cm and 73cm in length, with the most common length being 68cm.
-Shorter models of tennis rackets are available that have been designed for children.
+The length of the racquet should be taken into consideration.
+They can be between 26 and 29 inches in length, with the most common length being 27 inches.
+Shorter models of tennis racquets are available that have been designed for children.

-The advantage of having a longer racket is that you will have more powerful serves, but at the expense of usability.
-Small differences in racket length translate to a big difference in how powerful your serves will be, especially if you are not very tall.
+The advantage of having a longer racquet is that you will have more powerful serves, but at the expense of agility.
+Small differences in length translate to a big difference in how powerful your serves will be, especially if you are not very tall.

-Longer tennis rackets are generally lighter than those of standard lengths.
+Longer tennis racquets are generally lighter than those of standard lengths.

-The three most common sizes for tennis rackets can be viewed below.
+The three most common sizes for tennis racquets can be viewed below.

-The grip is literally where you would place your hands on the racquet.
+The grip is where you place your hands on the racquet.
 Choosing an appropriate grip size is important to avoid elbow injuries, as well as getting a secure feel of the racquet.